emmawalshdev/The-Book-bar/README.md

 ### User Stories

-#### External user’s goals:
+#### Visitor stories:
-As an external user:
+**As an external user**:

+1. I want to be able to search for a book by book title or author, so that I can find out more information.

+2. I want to be able to search the database by genre, so that I can find a suitable book.

+3. I want to be able to sort the entire database, so that I can view all books.

-* I want to be able to login or register for an account on the website, so that I can access my profile and add reviews.
+4. I want to be able to login or register for an account on the website, so that I can access my profile, upload books add reviews.

+5. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.

-* I want to be able to upload a book (which does not already exist) to the website, so that I can then review it.
+6. I want to be able to upload a book to the website, so that I and others can then review it.

+7. I want to be able to make changes or delete a book that I have uploaded, in case an error has been made.

-* I want to be able to add a review for a book and give it a thumbs up or thumbs down, so that other users can quickly see what I thought about it.
+8. I want to be able to review and rate any book on the website, so that other users can quickly see what I thought about it.

-* I want to be able to edit and delete books and reviews I have added, in case I have made a mistake.
+9. I want to be able to edit and delete reviews that I have added, in case an error has been made.

-* I want to be able to search for a book by name of by author, so that I can view it's rating.
+10. I want to know the average star rating for each books, as this will help me choose my next read.

+#### Business stories:
+**As the website owner**:

-* I want to be able to search the database by genre, so that I can find a suitable book.
+1. I want to be able to add new book genres on the website, so that users can select these when uploading a book.

-#### Site Owner Goals:
-As the website owner:
-* I want to be able to manage the book genres so that this does not become disorganised.
+2. I want to be able to edit and delete book genres, in case an error has been made.

+3. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.

-* I want to add an affiliate link to each book so that I can potentially make money off each book.
+4. I want to add an 'Buy now' link to each book so that I can potentially make money off click through sales.

-* I do not want to allow duplicate book titles to be published, this would lead to a bad customer experience.
+5. I do not want to allow duplicate book titles to be published, this would lead to a bad customer experience.

-* I only want registerd users to be able to add reviews and books, for monitoring reasons.
+6. I only want registered users (logged in) to be able to add reviews and books, for monitoring reasons.

-* I want to be able edit and delete all content created on the website, for monitoring reasons.
+7. I want to be able to edit and delete all content created on the website, for monitoring reasons.

 ### Project Scope
 Functional and content requirments were examined to define what was in and what was out of scope.